patooworld/PWCloud/Microsoft-Build-lab.md

 ## Create an insight extension
 1. Open **Visual Studio Code** from the bottom task bar.
-2. Hit Ctrl+` to open the Integrated Terminal **Note:** This is not the apostrophe, this is the grave accent below the ESC key.
+2. If the terminal is not already open, Hit Ctrl+` to open the Integrated Terminal **Note:** This is not the apostrophe, this is the grave accent below the ESC key.
 3. Type ```yo sqlops``` and hit Enter.
 This opens the SQL Operations Studio Extension generator.
 This allows you to quickly get started on building an extension of your choice.
 4. To start off, use arrow keys and hit enter on **New Dashboard Insight.**
 5. Follow these instructions: